Thursday, 5 April 2018

 The 'Crow on a Cow' Metaphor

 The cow used to allow crow to sit on its back and peck the insects from its skin.
-Cow pacifies its itches and the crow scours out a free meal.
+While the cow pacifies its itches the crow scours out a free meal.

 1990's Ad Salesperson

 Then came the golden era of field sales.
 Publication companies started recruiting smart young people to canvass advertisement from SMB's and professionals.
-Eventually, print and outdoor media sales flourished as the market was relatively huge and very fewer players to compete.
+Eventually, print and outdoor media sales flourished as the market was relatively huge and there were very fewer players to compete.

 A few years later came the advent of visual media where private TV channels took over the domain.
 Regional channels with localized content were the newfound turfs.
-Entertainment, Sports, and News genre were favorite among the viewers and advertisers.
+Entertainment, Sports, and News genre were the favorite among viewers and advertisers.
 The industry soon was buoyed with ad sales professionals mantling the role of selling airtime on national and private satellite channels.

 Print and visual media celebrated the moment and some of them went to the extent of publishing articles and ads in their own dailies, magazines, and channels to show how miserable the online media were for the advertisers.
 However, the propaganda didn't last long as the power of online and digital was way beyond their imagination.

 Meanwhile, on the other side of the town, the print has almost become part of a sunset industry.
-The rise of tech companies on the video landscape has hastened the need for consolidation among traditional brands.
+The rise of tech and digital companies has hastened the need for consolidation among traditional brands.

 Slow Death of Print?

 Back in the days, I was fortunate to have worked as an ad salesperson.
 I fondly recall telling my manager, who was in charge of our website, to develop an effective transition plan for our ad products from print to online.
-I even shot an email with an idea urging him to include a lineage in the print ads given by the customer with "Also see our listing/ad in www.[ourwebsite].com".
+I even shot an email with this idea and urging him to consider this on priority.
 He gave it a damn!
 "Who the heck are you giving me ideas?" he might have whispered.

-Again, when QR code became prominent I urged my management to include it in the print ads so that a customer's customer can know more about a product or service from the website after scanning the code.
+Again, when QR code became prominent I urged my management to include it in the print ads so that a customer's customer can know more about a product or service after scanning the code.
 I found no backers.
 Today all that suggestions might sound trivial but it was a strong piece of advice at that point in time.